 Connect With Us

-Ankle pain can have many different causes and the pain may potentially be serious.
-If you have ankle pain, consult with Jeffrey L. Bober, DPM from Maryland.
+Cuboid syndrome, also known as cuboid subluxation, occurs when the joints and ligaments near the cuboid bone in the foot become torn.
+If you have cuboid syndrome, consult with Jeffrey L. Bober, DPM from Maryland.
 Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 Causes